Evaluating Overfit and Underfit in Models of Network Community Structure

-Two classes of algorithms that we do not consider are those that return either hierarchical~\cite{salespardo:etal:2007,clauset:moore:newman:2008,rosvall2011multilevel,peixoto2014hierarchical} or mixed-membership communities~\cite{airoldi2008mixed}.
+Examples of algorithms that were not selected under the criteria listed above include the infinite relational model (IRM)~\cite{kemp2006learning}, a nonparametric Bayesian extension of SBM, along with a variant designed to specifically detect assortative communities~\cite{morup2012bayesian}, the order statistics local optimization method (OSLOM)~\cite{lancichinetti2011finding}, which finds clusters via a local optimization of a significance score, and a method based on semidefinite programming~\cite{montanari2016semidefinite}.
+Two related classes of algorithms that we do not consider are those that return either hierarchical~\cite{salespardo:etal:2007,clauset:moore:newman:2008,rosvall2011multilevel,peixoto2014hierarchical} or mixed-membership communities~\cite{airoldi2008mixed}.
 Instead, we focus on traditional community detection algorithms, which take a simple graph as input and return a ``hard'' partitioning of the vertices.
 As a result, hierarchical decompositions or mixed membership outputs are not directly comparable, without additional assumptions.

 As a technical comment, we note that the particular outputs of some algorithms depend on the choice of a prior distribution, as in the Bayesian approaches, or on some details of the implementation.
 For example, the MDL and Bayesian integrated likelihood methods are mathematically equivalent for the same prior~\cite{peixoto2017bayesian}, but can produce different outputs with different priors and implementations (see below).
 However, the qualitative results of our evaluations are not affected by these differences.
 Finally, we note that the link prediction task is carried out using the learned models themselves, rather than using sampling methods, which improves comparability despite such differences.